Top 43 Celtic Sleeve Tattoo Ideas – [2022 Inspiration Guide]

-Most famous of these is the Trinity Knot, or Triquetra.
+The most famous of these is the Trinity Knot, or Triquetra.
 This simple design has three portions and is said to represent the Holy Trinity in Christianity, though it too is believed to have older, Pagan origins as well.
-Another three sided design that is popular in tattoos is the Celtic Spiral.
-This design is said to represent the three elements of air, water and fire.
+Another three-sided design that is popular in tattoos is the Celtic spiral.
+This design is said to represent the three elements of air, water, and fire.

 What does a Celtic dragon symbolize?

 Dragons are fierce creatures that have a history in the lore and mythology of almost every culture around the world.
-From Japan and China in the East, to Celtic dragons in the West; even Native Americans have a form of dragon creature in their traditions.
+From Japan and China in the East to Celtic dragons in the West, even Native Americans have a form of a dragon creature in their traditions.
 Each culture’s dragons embody different attributes and cultural importance, which means while they all may look similar, the role they play in culture is varied and unique.

 In the Celtic tradition, dragons were powerful protectors of earth and all its living creatures.
 Dragons became common elements in the coat of arms and family seals in this area for their strong associations with strength and wisdom, characteristics that every leader aspires to.
 These stylized beasts can be found throughout Celtic art and make for great tattoos thanks to their deep symbolism and dramatic appearance.